imynzul/Telegram-Bot-Web-App/README.md

 -----------

 To start up the telegram bot you need -
-On command line, type in the following commands:
+On command line, you need to type in the following commands from the project root:

-       1. using command 'cd' get into the root directory of the downloaded project
-       2. mvnw clean
+       1. mvnw clean
-       3. mvnw install
+       2. mvnw install
-       4. java -jar tgbot\target\tgbot-0.1-jar-with-dependencies.jar
+       3. java -jar tgbot\target\tgbot-0.1-jar-with-dependencies.jar

 Telegram Bot name: @CityInfoTestBot
 =============================
 To start up the api service you need -
-On command line, type in the following commands:
+On command line, you need to type in the following commands from the project root:

-       1. using command 'cd' get into the root directory of the downloaded project
-       2. mvnw clean
+       1. mvnw clean
-       3. mvnw install
+       2. mvnw install
-       4. java -jar api\target\api-exec.jar
+       3. java -jar api\target\api-exec.jar

 WHAT's NEXT
 -----------